Recipes

 Please make sure your system meets our system requirements.

-To proceed, ensure you have the magic CLI installed with the magic --version to be 0.7.2 or newer:
+To proceed, ensure you have the pixi CLI installed:

 For this recipe, you will need: